yukshimizu/managing-rhel-lifecycle-setup/README.md

-aws_keypair_name # Your AWS key pair name corresponding to the private key rhsm_username # Your Red Hat login name rhsm_passwd # Password for your Red Hat login foreman_admin_passwd # Password for your Satellite admin user
+aws_keypair_name # Your AWS key pair name corresponding to the private key rhsm_username # Your Red Hat login name rhsm_passwd # Password for your Red Hat login satellite_admin_passwd # Password for your Satellite admin user
 ```

 This playbook can run after running `create_networks` playbook.